-A number of existing feeder lines will become part of the development footprint within managed open spaces.
+Several the existing feeder lines will become part of the development footprint within managed open spaces.
 These open spaces will be of a design that will potentially lower the existing low ignition risk and will pose no risk bushfire impact on the power supply.
-Details for compliance with Planning for Bushfire Protection 2019 are provided in (Table 9).
+Details for compliance with Planning for Bushfire Protection 2019 are provided in Table 9.